 Articles for the magazine are always welcome and should be sent to the secretary by mid March.
 The magazine is sent out in early May.

-To receive your copy of the Crossleyan Magazine, subscribe to Association Membership without delay!
+If you would like a copy of the Crossleyan Magazine, you need to subscribe to the Association Membership.
 Simply complete the Application Form which you can find on the right hand side of the Contacts page.

 We are always actively seeking articles for the Crossleyan, so if you have an interesting tale to tell or would just like to let everyone know what you have been up to since leaving Crossleys, then please get in touch